TensoriumCore/Tensorium_lib/includes/Morpheus/DiffGeometry/README.md

 # Morpheus — DiffGeometry Module

 This directory provides the core components for differential geometry computations in general relativity.
-It serves as the foundation for implementing the ADM and BSSN formalisms used in numerical relativity.
+It serves as the foundation for analytical 4D results and for implementing the ADM and BSSN formalisms used in numerical relativity.

 ## Purpose